Our Approach to Pricing, Access and Affordability

 WHY WE DO WHAT WE DO

 Amgen’s mission is to serve patients.
-Every day, we work to discover, develop and deliver breakthrough medicines that make a difference to patients’ lives and address some of society’s most serious diseases, including cancer, osteoporosis, and cardiovascular disease.
+Every day, we work to discover, develop and deliver breakthrough medicines that make a difference to patients’ lives and address some of society’s most serious diseases, including cancer, cardiovascular disease, inflammation and osteoporosis.

 Healthcare systems are facing unprecedented challenges, such as increasing prevalence of chronic diseases, health disparities and constrained budgets, while access to and cost of medication is a concern for many patients.